global-asp/asp-source/en/0203_searching-spirit-spring.md

 ##
 As night was closing in, Nkanyezi arrived at a village of patterns and colours as she had never seen before.
 She told the village elders about her journey to bring back the spirit of celebration to her people.

 The mother of this tribe gave Nkanyezi a gift.
-She told the girl, “With love we give to you this paint to restore colour to a village that has gone dull.”
+She told the girl, "With love we give to you this paint to restore colour to a village that has gone dull."

 Nkanyezi thanked the elders and put the paint in her bag.